 Rather than plant individual specimen trees, we will be planting “mini-groves”.
 There will be a winding loop trail which will meander through the groves, and there will be interpretive signage and detailed handouts about each species.
 The few non-natives on site will be cut down and chipped for the paths.
 This arboretum is a long-term project and will require major funding and many volunteers,

 We had an HCC student do a GIS map for us as part of her Forest Team course requirements.
-The Arboretum will house a native plant collection and a structure that will combine office, environmental library, resource center, meeting place and propagation facility.
 With this map we are better positioned to apply for development grants and permits.
+The Arboretum will house a native plant collection and an area for hardening off plants raised in our WaaWaa nursery.

 Uluwehi means 1) a place where plants thrive, 2) lush vegetation